 What is history?
 And why is there an interest in it long after the people involved have moved on?
-Ron pondered these questions, and his place within local history, in this presentation to the Eastern Goldfields Historical Society in 1991.
+I pondered these questions, and my place within local history, in this presentation to the Eastern Goldfields Historical Society in 1991.
 The meeting was held at Fimiston Fire Station.

 History is now becoming of great interest to me, despite the fact that I find it most difficult and frustrating researching the past.
-It would have been much easier if I had listened more carefully to the many things my father used to tell me, but I was then more interested in hotting up the engine of a Holden ute to make it go faster.
+It would have been much easier if I had listened more carefully to the many things my father used to tell me.
+But I was more interested in hotting up the engine of a Holden ute to make it go faster.

 WG then sat day after day, on the front veranda of our home at 7 Croesus Street and produced a set of 10 small handwritten pads.
 These were handwritten on the reverse side of ‘brought notes’ from the firm S Madorsky — stock and share brokers of 152 Hannan Street, Kalgoorlie.
 That was in 1924 and then some 26 years later I can remember my father Charlie setting out to bring some of WG’s old notes and put them together in a form for circulation to members of the family.